Korat Cat Characteristics (Quick Facts)

 Additionally, spend some time every day playing with your cat to keep him in top shape.

-The Korat is a natural breed, which makes these cats fairly healthy.
+The Korat is a natural breed, which makes these cats healthy.
 However, there are some health issues associated with this breed of cats.
 This doesn’t mean that your cat, if you have one, has these problems.

 The following health-related issues have been observed in this breed.